idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/tests_and_examples/activity_ratios.md

 \frac{a_{\mathrm{Ca}^{2+}}}{a_{\mathrm{H}^{+}}^{2}} = 10^{-10.23} \ .
 \end{equation}

-To produce this result using the `geochemistry` module,  a [GeochemicalModelRoot](GeochemicalModelRoot.md) object just be created with the desired mineral species:
+To produce this result using the `geochemistry` module,  a [GeochemicalModelDefinition](GeochemicalModelDefinition.md) object must be created with the desired mineral species:

 !listing modules/geochemistry/test/tests/interrogate_reactions/clinoptilolite2.i block=UserObjects